How to Start a Free Static Website with GitHub Pages

 Overview

-Why this matters: entrepreneurs, freelancers, and developers can validate ideas fast, showcase portfolios, or launch landing pages without overhead.
+Why this matters: entrepreneurs, freelancers, and developers can validate ideas fast, showcase portfolios, or launch landing pages without hosting overhead.
 The skills taught are portable to paid hosting and more advanced workflows.

 Prerequisites: a computer, internet access, a free GitHub account, and a basic text editor (VS Code recommended).
 No prior web hosting purchase required.